transmitly/transmitly-channel-provider-infobip-configuration/README.md

 # Transmitly.ChannelProvider.Infobip.Configuration

-A shared configuration for the Transmitly Infobip channel provider.
+A shared configuration for the Transmitly™ Infobip channel provider.

 ### Getting started